Child poverty in the US jumped and income declined in 2022 as coronavirus pandemic benefits ended

 However, income inequality increased when using after-tax income, another result of the end of pandemic-era tax credits, according to Census Bureau reports on income, poverty and health insurance.

-The reports reflected the sometimes-conflicting factors last year buffeting U.S. households, which faced a robust jobs market, with the number of full-time workers increasing year over year, but also rising inflation and the end of pandemic-era stimulus benefits.
+The reports reflected the sometimes-conflicting factors last year buffeting U.S. households.
+Workers faced a robust jobs market, with the number of full-time employees increasing year over year, the share of women working full time year-round reaching an all-time high and an increase in income for households run by someone with no high school diploma.
+But they also faced rising inflation and the end of pandemic-era stimulus benefits.

 In response to the COVID-19 pandemic, which started in 2020, the federal government expanded the child tax credit and sent payments to people who had suffered from the pandemic, lowering poverty measures in 2021.
 The expansion of the child tax credit expired at the end of 2021, and other pandemic-related benefits have expired within the past year.